bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.10.0* ** *- TBD*

 - Added the Root Server URI as a new field to meeting search results.
+- Updated to the latest [BMLT Satellite Base Class]()
+- Fixed an issue with the initial SQL for the installer wizard, where MySQL was not accepting the default TIMEDATE for users.

 ***Version 2.9.3* ** *- January 4, 2018*